Lactic Acidosis

 Background

-Lactic acid is a naturally occurring substance in the body, produced during normal physiological processes.
-However, it is also commonly observed in various disease states.
-When the production of lactic acid increases and its clearance decreases, the severity of the clinical course escalates.
+Lactic acid is a natural constituent of the body tissues, and it is formed during various types of physiological activities.
+However, it is also a frequent occurrence in a variety of diseases.
+When there is enhanced production of lactic acid and reduced clearance the clinical course becomes worse.
 This can have serious hemodynamic consequences and may even lead to death.

 Epidemiology